Torry7077janny/Anitaskitchen-website/README.md

 \\\
 so as to be able to open to your visual studio code .

-7.In your visual studio code you click on open liveserver that should take you to chrome browser and you will be able to view the streetfood website.
+7.In your visual studio code you click on open liveserver that should take you to chrome browser and you will be able to view the Anitas kitchen website.

 ## Screenshots
 These are some of the images of the pages in the website: